rbmetcalf/Practical-Statistics/README.md

 The first assignments are at [DataCamp](https://www.datacamp.com).
 Our course on DataCamp is [here](https://www.datacamp.com/groups/practical-statitics-physics-astrophysics).
 To gain access you must sign up for a DataCamp account and email your user name to us.
 The assignments and due dates are listed there.

-Further assignments will be linked to this page in the future.
+Further assignments will be linked to this page.